The Pan-STARRS Data Processing System: IPP Data Processing Stages

 Within the processing database, the various processing stages are represented as a set of tables.
-In general, there is a top level table which defines the conceptual list of processing items either to be done, in progress, or completed.
-An associated table lists the details of elements which have been processed.
-For example, one critical stage is the Chip processing stage, discussed below, in which the individual chips from an exposure are detrended and sources are detected.
-Within the gpc1 database, there is a top-level table called `chipRun' in which each exposure has a single entry.
-Associated with this table is the `chipProcessedImfile' table, which contains one row for each of the (up to 60) chips associated with the exposure.
-The top-level tables, such as chipRun, are populated once the system has decided that a specific item (e.g., an exposure) should be processed at that stage.
-Initially, the entry is given a state of `run', denoting that the exposure is ready to be processed.
-The low-level table entries, such as the chipProcessedImfile entries, are only populated once the element (e.g., the chip) has been processed by the analysis system.
-Once all elements for a given stage, e.g., chips in this case, are completed, then the status of the top-level table entry (chipRun) are switched from `run' to `done'.
+In general, there is a top level primary table which defines the conceptual list of processing items either to be done, in progress, or completed.
+An associated secondary table (or set of tables) lists the details of component elements which have been processed for each top-level item.
+Table \ref{tab:database_schema} contains an outline of the database schema, showing the relations between tables organized by processing stage.
+As an example, one critical stage is the \ippstage{chip} processing stage (see \S\ref{sec:chip}) in which the individual chips from an exposure are detrended and sources are detected.
+Within the gpc1 database, the primary table is called \ippdbtable{chipRun} in which each exposure has a single entry.
+Associated with this table is the \ippdbtable{chipProcessedImfile} table, which contains one row for each of the chips associated with the exposure (up to 60 for gpc1).
+The primary tables, such as \ippdbtable{chipRun}, are populated once the system has decided that a specific item (e.g., an exposure) should be processed at that stage.
+Initially, the entry is given a state of ``run'', denoting that the exposure is ready to be processed.
+The low-level table entries, such as the \ippdbtable{chipProcessedImfile} entries, are only populated once the element (e.g., the chip) has been processed by the analysis system.
+Once all elements for a given stage, e.g., chips in this case, are completed, then the status of the top-level table entry (\ippdbtable{chipRun}) are switched from ``run'' to ``full''.